MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 1. On the **Set rule settings** page, leave the default selected, then select **Next**.

-1. On the **Review and finish** page, review your mailflow rule, then select **Finish**.
+1. On the **Review and finish** page, review your mail flow rule, then select **Finish**.

-1. Select **Done** once your mailflow rule has been created.
+1. Select **Done** once your mail flow rule has been created.

-You've successfully created a mailflow rule that encrypts messages sent from the Finance department using Microsoft Purview Message Encryption.
+You've successfully created a mail flow rule that encrypts messages sent from the Finance department using Microsoft Purview Message Encryption.
 This ensures that sensitive financial communications are protected before leaving the organization.

 ## Task 2 – Add a disclaimer to encrypted messages